Archimedes Patti: Indochina and Vietnam

 Patti later helped to co-ordinate some small attacks against the Japanese Imperial Army by using a small group of operatives known as the OSS Deer Team under the command of Major Allison K. Thomas, who worked directly with Ho Chi Minh in August 1945.

 Patti arrived in Hanoi on a mercy mission with an OSS agent, Carleton B. Swift, and a French government official, Jean Sainteny.
 His primary mission was to assist in the repatriation of allied prisoners-of-war, as the U.S. government feared reprisals against them by the Japanese after the Atomic bombings of Hiroshima and Nagasaki.
 His secondary mission was to gather intelligence.

-Patti met with Ho Chi Minh on August 26, 1945 over lunch at his residence in Hanoi.
+Patti met with Ho Chi Minh on August 26, 1945, over lunch at his residence in Hanoi.
 Several days later, Ho Chi Minh read a draft of the Vietnamese Proclamation of Independence to him.

-Patti offered several corrections on what he perceived to be a nearly-exact copy of the U.S. Declaration of Independence.
+Patti offered some corrections to the wording of the opening sentence, which Ho Chi Minh quoted from the U.S. Declaration of Independence.
+Ho also quoted the 1791 Declaration of the French Revolution and the motto "Liberty, equality, and fraternity", which "first appeared during the French Revolution."
+The Vietnam Declaration of Independence has a similar structure as, but different in content from, the US Declaration of Independence since the histories and circumstances of the two countries were clearly different.

 Indeed, Ho Chi Minh had requested an actual copy of the U.S. Declaration of Independence from Colonel Austin Glass.
 On September 2, Ho Chi Minh declared independence, and some hours later, Patti had dinner with him.
-In the fall of 1945, French colonial forces had returned to Indochina on U.S.-manned Liberty ships.
+On the same day, Patti dispatched his Operational Priority communication: